miguelraz/miguelraz.github.io/blog/dispatch.md

 Julia is not
 - the first language to implement multiple dispatch (see the lecture link below)
 - the only language to use multiple dispatch (Dylan does use it, also available as a lib in Python and others) but it definitely feels like the first to stick the landing.
 My **claim** is this: Julia is unique in implementing multiple dispatch as a fundamental design feature *and* building a language around it.
 Don't take it too seriously; it's more an invitation to learn than anything else.
 If you like this topic, check out ["The Unreasonable effectiveness of Multiple Dispatch" JuliaCon](https://www.youtube.com/watch?v=kc9HwsxE1OY&t=346s) by Stefan Karpinski, and [this article on "The Expression problem"](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions/) which inspired that talk.
-If I was being uncharitable, this post is the watered-down, kawaii-fied version of that talk with some Lisp memorabilia sprinkled on top.
+If I was being uncharitable, this post is the watered-down, kawaii-ified version of that talk with some Lisp memorabilia sprinkled on top.
 Your mileage may vary.

 The **audience** of this post are programmers who like Python/C++/80s MIT Lisp courses who have heard of Julia but don't get what new things it brings to the table.